FOR CENTRE COORDINATORS

 Yes, they are available here.

-IVMO is one hour long and consists of 40 multiple choice questions
+IVMO is one hour long and consists of 40 multiple choice questions.

-Due to IVMO being an international event copies of certificates in ppt format, together with result lists, will be sent to each CC.
+Due to IVMO being an international event template copies of certificates in ppt format, together with result lists will be sent to each CC.
 CC’s will enter the names of winners and complete the certificates.
+CC’s can decide to send an e-copy or hard copy of the certificates.
+IAVM will also send further certificates to the top three entries in each category.